Is Technology a Good Career Path in 2026?

 This is why the vast majority of people in the industry are self taught, learning via YouTube, online courses, in person bootcamps, or a mix of all three.
 And because of that, the cost of getting into tech is a fraction of what you’d pay for a university degree.

-I know it sounds crazy and too good to be true, but I interview students who do this all the time.
+I know it sounds too good to be true, but I interview students who do this all the time.

 We’ve had people get hired at each of those companies listed above and more.
 Some were waiters or stay at home parents before this.
-Some were young kids right out of high school.
+Some were right out of high school.

 Even better?
 It’s how short the time frame is to learn these skills.